Reconciling Purchase Orders

 Supply'd will scan the invoice to identify discrepancies with the order.
 During this process, "PROCESSING" will appear with a yellow background at the top of the invoice.

 Once Supply'd has finished scanning the invoice, you will be asked to refresh the page.
-Click where it says "Click to refresh".
+Click where it says "Click here to refresh".

 "SCANNED" will appear across the top of the invoice with a blue background.